Climate, Energy & Sustainability

 The Âé¶¹Ãâ·Ñ°æÏÂÔØ and Techstars, the global startup accelerator and investor, have announced a strategic partnership to expand opportunities for founders and strengthen Colorado’s innovation economy.

-Commercialization activities throughÌýVenture Partners at Âé¶¹Ãâ·Ñ°æÏÂÔØBoulder had an economic impact ofÌý$8.7 billion nationally andÌý$5.1 billion in the state of Colorado over the last five years, according to a new report from the Leeds School of Business.
+Commercialization activities throughÌýVenture Partners at Âé¶¹Ãâ·Ñ°æÏÂÔØBoulder had an economic impact ofÌý$8.7 billion nationally andÌý$5.1 billion in the state of Colorado over the last five years, according to a report from the Leeds School of Business.

 Âé¶¹Ãâ·Ñ°æÏÂÔØBoulder College of Engineering and Applied Science—Women of Carbon, a documentary featuring Mija Hubler, highlights women transforming the construction industry through sustainable innovation, decarbonization and green technology.
 Hubler’s research interests include aging of construction materials, concrete infrastructure design and construction methods and the design of alternative construction materials from biological elements and engineered waste materials.
 She is a co-founder ofÌýPrometheus Materials, a bio-cement startup in Longmont, Colorado.